 randstateframework).
 The next two tests use truly random seeds, and will print out the seed used if the test fails (raises an exception).

-If you want a very long-running test using this setup, you should do something like (in Python 2):
+If you want a very long-running test using this setup, you should do something like:

 If the test fails after several hours, the latter snippet would make you rerun the test for several hours while reproducing and debugging the problem.
 With the former snippet, you only need to rerun